Platform capitalism, digital technology and the future of work

 The biggest innovation in the world of work in the last decade has been the rise of online platforms which connect workers and customers.
 Uber andAirbnb are the most well known, but there are dozens of others.
 Upwork connects businesses with independent professional, TaskRabbit, handy and jiffy are platforms for various home services, Amazon Mechanical Turk is on-line marketplace for small computer tasks called micro-tasks, and the list goes on.

-- Listen to Part 1 of this series: Artificial intelligence, robots and the future of work
+- Listen to Part 1: Artificial intelligence, robots and the future of work

-- Listen to Part 3 of this series: Less work and more leisure: Utopian visions and the future of work
+- Listen to Part 3: Less work and more leisure: Utopian visions and the future of work

 Guests in the series:

 - Martin Ford, Silicon Valley Entrepreneur and author of Rise Of the Robots: Technology and the Threat of a Jobless Future.

 - Nick Srnicek, Lecturer at King's College in London, England.
 Author of Platform Capitalism and co-author of Inventing the Future.

 - Robert McChesney, Professor in the Department of Communication at the University of Illinois, and co-author of People Get Ready: The Fight Against a Jobless Economy and a Citizenless Democracy.